pyOpenSci/software-peer-review/open-source-software-submissions/editors-guide.md

 Once you begin the review process as an editor:

 * Tag the submission issue with the `2/seeking-reviewer(s)` tag.
-* Check the comment submission by the author to ensure that mandatory parts of submission template are complete.
+* Check the submission by the author to ensure that mandatory parts of the template are complete.
-  - If elements are not complete, direct authors toward filling in any missing pieces.
+  - If elements are incomplete, direct the authors toward filling in any missing pieces.

 ### 2. Complete Editor Checks

-Once the above is complete you are ready to add editor checks to the issue.
+Once the above is complete, you are ready to add editor checks to the issue.
 The goal of this step is to ensure that the package is ready to be reviewed.
-Following through with this step will ensure that we are using our volunteer reviewer time effectively.
+Following this step will ensure that we are using our volunteer reviewer time effectively.

 - Add a comment to the issue that contains a copy of the Editor Checks template (see below) filled out with your response to the checks that begin the review.

-- In this comment you will add reviewers and the review deadline date once you have reviewers assigned (see below).
+- In this comment, you will add reviewers and the review deadline date once you have reviewers assigned (see below).

 ```{note}
 As a part of the editor checks, please be sure that you, the package submitter and both